colinmeinke/wordz/README.md

 ### --padding

-The space around the word. e.g. `--padding 100`.
+The space around the word in pixels. e.g. `--padding 100`.

 Can be a single number that will apply the same padding to each side, or a series of 4 space separated numbers that represent top, right, bottom and left